 Kafka Deep Dive

-Apache Kafka is a distributed, persistent, append-only commit log designed for high-throughput event streaming.
-It sits at the center of most modern event-driven architectures — acting as the durable backbone between services that produce events and the many systems that consume them.
+Apache Kafka is a distributed, persistent, append-only commit log for high-throughput event streaming.
+It sits at the center of most event-driven architectures — the durable backbone between producers and consumers.

 Architecture Overview